Autism Spectrum Disorder (ASD)

 ASD is typically manifested before 36 months of age.
 A child who first manifests the characteristics after age 3 may also meet criteria.
 ASD is characterized by qualitative impairments in reciprocal social interactions, qualitative impairments in communication, and restricted range of interest/repetitive behavior.

 Wayne RESA ASD staff provides online resources and supports to our districts, students, and families.
-In addition we are working collaboratively with districts to provide professional development and hotline support during this at home continuous learning time.
+In addition, we are working collaboratively with districts to provide professional development and hotline support during this at-home continuous learning time.

 Wayne RESA school districts offer a continuum of educational placements for students, pre-k through post-secondary, who have autism spectrum disorders (ASD) and require special education services.